EwyBoy/Fortnite-Snapcon-2.0/README.md

 # How to use #

-*  1: Run the Snapcon v2.0.X.exe file and wait for the script to execute
+*  1: Run the Snapcon v2.0.X.exe file and wait for the script tell you it is ready
 *  2: Open Fortnite
 *  3: Have fun!

 # Keymap #

-TOGGLE BETWEEN BUILDING AND MILITARY MODE USING THE PIPE KEY |
+TOGGLE THE SCRIPT ON & OFF USING THE PIPE KEY |
 *The key to the left for the number 1 key*

 | Key     | BULIDING MODE |